unstoppabledomains/burner-plugins/README.md

-# Sample Burner Wallet 2 Plugin
+# Unstoppable Domains Plugins for Burner Wallet

-This repo provides a boilerplate for building a new plugin for the Burner Wallet 2.
+This repo is forked from the boilerplate for building a new plugin for the Burner Wallet 2.

 ## Setup